hananam696/Lab_3_Data_preprocessing_Azure/README.md

 -  Sentiment feature:

-The VADER library was used to extract sentiment components from the review text on the full dataset.
-For each review, four scores were extracted: positive, negative, neutral, and compound.
-Since the dataset is large, Pandas UDFs with PySpark were used to efficiently process all reviews in parallel.
-These sentiment features were then added as separate columns to the dataset for use in feature extraction.
+The VADER library was used to extract sentiment scores from the review text for the full dataset.
+For each review, four scores were calculated: positive, negative, neutral, and compound.
+Empty or invalid reviews were assigned a score of 0.0 for safety, although empty rows had already been handled during data cleaning.
+Spark UDFs were used to efficiently compute the scores for all reviews in parallel.
+These sentiment features capture the emotional tone of each review and were added as separate columns to the dataset.
+The resulting sentiment DataFrame (sentiment_train) was saved as a Delta table

 - TF-IDF: